google/trillian-examples/serverless/deploy/github/README.md

 ## Going further

-We could take it further, and have a GitHub Action which examined incoming PRs for ones which contained _only_ additions of files to a "pending" directory.
-These PRs could be automatically merged if those file(s) met some specific validation criteria, and otherwise rejected.
+We could take it further, and have the `validate pending leaves` action automatically merge valid PRs and close others, but this is currently left as an exercise for the reader.